Protect your nest egg

-Even better, try investing your money in real assets outside the stock market.
+Consider investing your money in real assets outside the stock market.
 Alternative investments have traditionally been exclusive to ultra-high-net-worth individuals, but new platforms are making it easier and cheaper to buy in.

 Contemporary art, for one, has outperformed the S&P 500 by 131% for the past 26 years, and it has a near zero correlation to stocks according to Citi.
 Masterworks lets you invest in shares of individual works — just select which shares you want to buy and they will handle the rest.

 Another option is real estate, which has actually demonstrated its resilience in times of rising interest rates despite rising mortgage rates.
-First National Realty Partners lets accredited investors own a share of institutional-quality properties for a stable, positive cash flow while the firm handles the work for you.